-It is also interesting that in kauri they transform the soil in which they grow and create unique plant communities.
+It is also interesting that kauri trees transform the soil they grow and create unique plant communities.

-For the last two years in New Zealand, the kauri have been suffering from Kauri Dieback Disease, which is why the most wonderful park near Auckland has been almost completely closed (so that tourists and locals do not spread the infection on sneakers).
+For the last few years in New Zealand, the kauri have been suffering from Kauri Dieback Disease, which is why the most wonderful park near Auckland has been mostly closed (so that tourists and locals do not spread the infection on sneakers).
 This disease is caused by a microscopic fungus that, once in the soil, begins to eat up the roots of the tree, making it impossible for it to receive and transport nutrients.

 Pohutukawa is considered New Zealand’s Christmas tree precisely because it blooms in late December.

 An adult pohutukawa tree can grow up to 15 meters long, sometimes alone and sometimes in groups on the coasts of the North Island.
 There are many Maori legends associated with this magical tree.

 The threat to trees is a possum, a voracious animal, once imported from Australia and becoming one of the main pests in New Zealand.
 Possums feast on pohutukawa foliage and dig in the roots of the tree.

 Mostly, kowhai are identified by their yellow buds that bloom in early spring and adorn the green forests of New Zealand.

 Images of kowhai can be found in local artwork and even on stamps and coins.

 Mature trees can grow up to 25 meters and be found everywhere in New Zealand – kowhai are very unpretentious.
 Local birds (tui, bellbirds, kereru – New Zealand pigeons) especially love the flowers of this tree for their delicious nectar.